-Similarly to the ISTAT survey on the employment condition of graduates, the interviewees who stated that they were carrying out a paid work activity are considered to be in employment.
-According to this definition, graduates under training (traineeships, apprenticeships, PhD and schools of postgraduate studies) are considered unemployed.
+to this definition, graduates under training (traineeships, apprenticeships, PhD and schools of postgraduate studies) are considered unemployed.
 It can be deduced from this definition that having an income is a necessary but not sufficient condition to define a graduate as employed.

 The "employment rate" results from the ratio between employed graduates and the interviewees and it is calculated in accordance with the ISTAT (Italian Board of Statistics) definition implemented in the Labour Force survey.
 According to this "less restrictive" definition, those who stated that they were carrying out a paid activity are considered to be in employment.
-All those under training are included in this category provided that they are paid7.
+All those under training are included in this category provided that they are paid.